ThomasKaiser/sbc-bench/README.md

 The detailed `sbc-bench` output contains a monitoring section and in case throttling happens over a time period long enough then the reduced clockspeeds can be spotted easily:

 <details>
-  <summary>Example of a Tinkerboard starting to throttle at 70°C</summary>
+  <summary>Example of a Tinkerboard starting to throttle at 70°C and clocking down to 1200 MHz</summary>

     ##########################################################################